rblades/dhworkbook_master/docs/module-1/Exercises.md

 2. Type `$ ls` (list) to see that the director exists.
 Then change directory into it: `cd first-repo`. (remember: if you're ever not sure what directory you're in, type `$ pwd`, or print working directory).
 3. Make a new file called `readme.md`.
 You do this by calling the text editor: `nano readme.md`.
 4. Type an explanation of what this exercise is about.
 5. Hit ctrl+x to exit, then type y to save, leave the file name as it is.
 Hit enter. **If you get an error to the effect that nano is not found** you just need to install it with `sudo apt-get install nano`.
-DHBox will ask you for your password again.
+DH Box will ask you for your password again.
 Once the dust settles, you can make the new file with `nano readme.md`.
 6. Type `$ ls` again to check that the file is there.
-7. Type `$ git init` to tell the Git program that this folder is to be tracked as a repository.
+7. Type `$ git init` to tell the git program that this folder is to be tracked as a repository.
 If all goes correctly, you should see a variation on this message: `Initialized empty Git repository in /home/demonstration/first-repo/.git/`.
 8. Type `$ ls` again.
 What do you (not) see?

 The changes in your repo will now be stored in that **hidden** directory, `.git`.
 Most of the time, you will never have reason to search that folder out.
 But know that the config file that describes your repo is in that folder.
-There might come a time in the future where you want to alter some of the default behaviour of the Git program.
+There might come a time in the future where you want to alter some of the default behaviour of the git program.
 You do that by opening the config file (which you can read with a text editor).
 Google 'show hidden files and folders' for your operating system when that time comes.

 ### 4.2. git status
 Open your readme.md file again with the nano text editor, from the command line.
 Add some more information to it, then save and exit the text editor.